 Kaspersky offers three paid plans in this product line.
 Here’s a basic run-down of each plan — if you want to see the feature sets in detail, head to the Plans and Pricing section below.

 - Kaspersky Anti-Virus is a basic antivirus product for Windows.
 It offers real-time and on-demand protection against all types of malware, including viruses, spyware, and ransomware.

-- Kaspersky Internet Protection adds support for Mac and mobile, plus extra protection against cybercrime such as phishing scams and credit card theft.
+- Kaspersky Internet Security adds support for Mac and mobile, plus extra protection against cybercrime such as phishing scams and credit card theft.

-- Kaspersky Total Protection is Kaspersky’s top-of-the-range plan.
+- Kaspersky Total Security is Kaspersky’s top-of-the-range plan.
 It includes bonus features such as a password manager and parental controls.